nlholm/docker-demo-documentation/docker-demo-documentation.md

 ![kuva6](./img/kuva6.png)

-Then we created a init.sls file inside the  nginx-web module.
+Then we created an init.sls file inside the  nginx-web module.

 ```
 /home/vagrant/nginx-demo: